-Mortgage loans represent more than 76 % of the total retail exposure and their share is slightly growing if not stable.
-Investment loans to professionals and small or medium sized companies represent 12% of the total non-retail exposure.
+Mortgage loans represent more than 76 % of the total retail exposure and their share is stable.
+Investment loans to professionals and small or medium sized companies represent 13,56% of the total non-retail exposure.
 The consumer loans are split into two groups: loans where the credit risk is reinsured and loans where the credit risk is taken by CPH.
-The two groups represent about 9% of the overall retail exposure.
-Between the end of 2020 and the end of 2021, the situation remains stable.
+The two groups represent about 8,58% of the overall retail exposure.
+Between the end of 2021 and the end of 2022, the situation remains stable.

 Credits to "retail" clients with an exposure above €1 million are considered as non-retail from a regulatory point of view but these loans are also subjected to the policy as described above.
-Nevertheless, there is close monitoring of all exposures above 2 million with specific limits per sector
+Nevertheless, there is close monitoring of all exposures above 2 million with specific limits per sector.